RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

     securitycontextconstraints.security.openshift.io "redis-enterprise-scc-v2" configured
     ```

-    Releases before 6.4.2-6 use the earlier version of the SCC, named `redis-enterprise-scc-v2`.
+    Releases before 6.4.2-6 use the earlier version of the SCC, named `redis-enterprise-scc`.

 1. Provide the operator permissions for the pods.